mendel1224/SimpleToDo/README.md

 ## Notes

-Describe any challenges encountered while building the app.
-Difficulty connecting to GitHub through Android Studio, had to use a token to sign in
+Had some technical difficulties connecting to GitHub through Android Studio, had to use a token to sign in.

 ## License